 Boats on the Brain

-by Tsunami Captain Jim Kakuk and Lt.
-JG Nancy Soares Lt.
-JG Nancy: It was a celebratory weekend.
+by Jim Kakuk and Nancy Soares Nancy: It was a celebratory weekend.
 I drove down to Guerneville on Friday to help with the setup.
 Capt.
 Jim and his lovely gal Patti were having a party, and what a bash it was!
-Jim and Patti had recently returned from an […]
+Jim and Patti had recently returned from an epic trip to Oaxaca only to […]

 Balance, Momentum, and Leverage: How to Get a 25’ Kayak Off A Truck By Yourself